yugabyte/yb-sample-apps/README.md

        | server 1 | aws | us-east | us-east-1b|
        | server 1 | aws | us-west | us-west-1a|

-       If you want all your operations to go the `us-east` region but load-balanced on the servers which are there in `us-east` then you can specify that through the topology_keys config option like `—topology_keys=aws.us-east.  us-east-1a,aws.us-east.us-east-1b`.
+       If you want all your operations to go the `us-east` region but load-balanced on the servers which are there in `us-east` then you can specify that through the topology_keys config option like `--topology_keys=aws.us-east.us-east-1a,aws.us-east.us-east-1b`.

+    * `Fallback option`: With `topology_keys`, you can also provide fallback options via preference value.
+    Using this, one can tell the driver to connect/fallback to servers in other placements in case all the servers in primary placement are unavailable/down.

+      The preference value, which is optional, can range from 1 (default) to 10 and is specified with the prefix `:`.
+Value 1 means it is the primary placement, 2 means it is first fallback, 3 means it's second fallback, and so on.

+      The driver falls back to entire cluster even if no explicit fallback is specified in topology_keys and no servers are available in the given placements.

+      Example of topology_keys value which specifies `aws.us-west.us-west-1a` as the first fallback:
+      ```
+      "aws.us-east.us-east-1a:1,aws.us-west.us-west-1a:2"
+      ```
+      The steps to demonstrate usage of fallback option is given at the end.
   * `debug_driver`: This property is set to debug the smart driver behaviour.
 It will be ignored if load-balance property is set to `false`.

    Following is the `usage` for SqlInserts workload example with the new added arguments using the `--help` flag: